natashaoberoi/NLP_Comparative_Analysis/README.md

 ```
 Update the directory paths in the notebook so it points to your Google Drive copy of the Github contents.
 You may run the entire notebook end-to-end, or start from any task as long as the relevant saved results file is available.

+Change Colab runtime to use T4 or A100 GPU before running the code, especially for LLM and coreference tasks.

 ## Outputs
 All processed datasets and analysis outputs are saved to CSV or JSON files so the workflow can be reproduced, resumed, and inspected without re-running earlier steps.
 This is especially helpful for steps that involve models or LLM inference.